-121 Presiding officer of appeal authority
+124. Presiding officer of appeal authority

-The presiding officer of the appeal authority is responsible for managing the judicial functions of that appeal authority.
+The Executive Authority or his or her appointee will serve as the presiding officer of the appeal authority and such presiding officer is responsible for managing the judicial functions of that appeal authority.

-122 Bias and disclosure of interest
+125. Bias and disclosure of interest

-- (1) No presiding officer or member of an appeal authority may sit at the hearing of an appeal against a decision of a Municipal Planning Tribunal if he or she was a member of that Municipal Planning Tribunal when the decision was made or if he or she was the official contemplated in section 35(2) of the Act and he or she made the decision that is the subject of the appeal. - (2) A presiding officer or member of an appeal authority who has or appears to have a conflict of interest as defined in subregulations (5) and (6) must recuse himself or herself from the appeal hearing. - (3) A party may in writing to the appeal authority request the recusal of the presiding officer or member of that appeal authority on the grounds of conflict of interest and the presiding officer must decide on the request and inform the party of the decision in writing. - (4) A decision by a presiding officer or member to recuse himself or herself or a decision by the appeal authority to recuse a presiding officer or member, must be communicated to the parties concerned by the registrar. - (5) For the purpose of this Chapter "conflict of interest" means any factor that may impair or reasonably give the appearance of impairing the ability of a member of an appeal authority to independently and impartially adjudicate an appeal assigned to the appeal authority.

-- (6) A conflict of interest arises where an appeal assigned to an appeal authority involves any of the following: - (a) A person with whom the presiding officer or member has a personal, familiar or professional relationship; - (b) a matter in which the presiding officer or member has previously served in another capacity, including as an adviser, counsel, expert or witness; or - (c) any other circumstances that would make it appear to a reasonable and impartial observer that the presiding officer's or member's participation in the adjudication of the matter would be inappropriate.
+- (1) The appeal authority may not delegate its power to hear an appeal to an official in the employ of the municipality who decided the application or who is a member of the Municipal Planning Tribunal that made a decision on the application that forms the subject matter of the appeal. - (2) No person may act as presiding officer or member of an appeal authority at the hearing of an appeal against a decision of a Municipal Planning Tribunal if he or she was a member of that Municipal Planning Tribunal when the decision was made or if he or she was the official contemplated in section 35(2) of the Act and he or she made the decision that is the subject of the appeal. - (3) A presiding officer or member of an appeal authority who has or appears to have a conflict of interest as defined in subsections (6) and (7) must recuse himself or herself from the appeal hearing. - (4) A party may in writing to the appeal authority request the recusal of the presiding officer or member of that appeal authority on the grounds of conflict of interest and the presiding officer must decide on the request and inform the party of the decision in writing. - (5) A decision by a presiding officer or member to recuse himself or herself or a decision by the appeal authority to recuse a presiding officer or member, must be communicated to the parties concerned by the registrar. - (6) For the purpose of this Chapter "conflict of interest" means any factor that may impair or reasonable give the appearance of impairing the ability of a member of an appeal authority to independently and impartially adjudicate an appeal assigned to the appeal authority. - (7) A conflict of interest arises where an appeal assigned to an appeal authority involves any of the following: - (a) A person with whom the presiding officer or member has a personal, familiar or professional relationship; - (b) a matter in which the presiding officer or member has previously served in another capacity, including as an adviser, counsel, expert or witness; or - (c) any other circumstances that would make it appear to a reasonable and impartial observer that the presiding officer's or member's participation in the adjudication of the matter would be inappropriate.

-123 Registrar of appeal authority
+126. Registrar of appeal authority